botaul/botmaster/README.md

 ## New Features
-- Added blacklist words
+- Blacklist words
 - Only followed by account that can send menfess
-- Auto accepts message requests
+- Auto accept message requests
 - Notify sender when the menfess sent or not
 - Tweet GIF and video
 - Post a Thread when characters > 280